InternLM/lmdeploy/docs/en/advance/pytorch_new_model.md

 ## Support New Model

-Let's start with Llama.
+Let's begin with Llama.

-before we start, let's take a look at the inputs of the model.
-To support new features in our engine, the inputs are a little bit different from the inputs in transformers.
+Before delving into the details, it's essential to acquaint ourselves with the input specifications of the model.
+In order to accommodate new features within our engine, there are some deviations from the typical transformer inputs.

-1. Continuous batching is used to avoid batch padding, so the `input_ids` would be the concatenation of all input sequence in batch, than `unsqueeze(0)` to match the dimension of origin input_ids.
+1. To circumvent the need for batch padding, continuous batching is employed.
+Consequently, the `input_ids` now represents the concatenation of all input sequences in the batch, followed by a `unsqueeze(0)` operation to align with the original `input_ids` dimension.

-2. Paged attention is used to reduce the memory usage of key/value cache, `past_key_value` become a big Tensor with shape `[num_blocks, block_size, num_heads, head_dim]`, where num_blocks is the number of page block, block_size is the the size of each block.
+2. In an effort to optimize memory usage for the key/value cache, we implement paged attention.
+This transforms the `past_key_value` into a substantial tensor with dimensions `[num_blocks, block_size, num_heads, head_dim]`.
+Here, `num_blocks` denotes the number of page blocks, and `block_size` indicates the size of each block.

-3. Extra inputs are necessary to support the inputs above, such as block table, history length.
-These extra inputs are not listed in arguments of origin forward method.
-A context object is used to provide these info.
+3. Accompanying these changes, additional inputs are imperative to support the modified inputs described above.
+These include the block table and history length.
+It's important to note that these supplementary inputs are not explicitly listed as arguments in the original forward method.
+Instead, a context object is utilized to furnish this essential information.

-Because of the change of the inputs above, we need to rewrite forward of `LlamaModel` and `LlamaAttention` to fit the new inputs.
-First, let's rewrite the `LlamaModel`, we only keep the minimal codes to support deployment:
+Due to the alterations in the input structure mentioned earlier, the forward methods for both `LlamaModel` and `LlamaAttention` modules need to be adjusted.
+Below are the modified implementations:

+For `LlamaModel`:

 ```python
 # lmdeploy/pytorch/models/llama.py